Review highlights advances in wearable brain-computer interfaces - Medical Xpress

 "Improvements in ear-EEG signal mapping and data processing algorithms will likely make ear-EEG-based wearable BCIs a leading technology," says Jiayan Zhang, a doctoral candidate at Peking University.

 Despite the advancements, wearable BCI technology still requires further development, including addressing individual differences in EEG signals and enhancing system robustness against user and environmental interferences.
-Zhang envisions a future with simpler, more functional, and automated EEG-based BCI devices, significantly advancing in areas like disease prediction, diagnosis, treatment, and auxiliary equipment control.
+Zhang envisions a future with simpler, more functional, and automated EEG-based wearable BCI devices, significantly advancing medical technology in areas like disease prediction, diagnosis, treatment, and auxiliary equipment control.

 More information: Jiayan Zhang et al, Recent Progress in Wearable Brain–Computer Interface (BCI) Devices Based on Electroencephalogram (EEG) for Medical Applications: A Review, Health Data Science (2023).
 DOI: 10.34133/hds.0096